stakater-archive/StakaterCloudDocs-Archived/content/sre/repository/07-maven-setup.md

 Before using this file, please make sure to provide values for env variables i.e. `NEXUS_USERNAME` , `NEXUS_PASSWORD` and `MAVEN_MIRROR_URL`.
 On Mac or Linux, one can set these environment values in `.bashrc` or `.bash_profile`.
 These files live under user's home directory.
 Use `cd ~` to navigate to home directory.
 If file is missing, you can create it.
 Follow below steps to add the environment values:

 Open `.bashrc` or `.bash_profile` file.
 Paste below lines and set your actual environment values.
+You can find the credentials from Stakater Vault app.
+In my case, i am able to find it on this path in Vault: `secrets/managed-addons/nexus`
 ```
 export NEXUS_USERNAME=username
 export NEXUS_PASSWORD=password